Palouse to Cascades State Park Trail: History

-The trail was originally a railroad line which was decommissioned in 1980.
+The trail was originally a railroad line which was decommissioned between 1980 and 1987.
 Afterwards, establishing a public right-of-way trail on the land was championed by various people and organizations, especially by Chic Hollenbeck, who founded the John Wayne Pioneer Wagons and Riders Association in the 1980s.
 Beginning in 1981, Hollenbeck and his organization organized annual horse and wagon rides across Washington along the trail.
-The organization aimed to fortify the public ownership of the land, in opposition to nearby private property owners’ extralegal efforts to exert control over the land for their own use.
+The organization aimed to fortify the public ownership of the land, in opposition to nearby private property owners' extralegal efforts to exert control over the land for their own use.
 When it was officially established, the eastern part of the trail took on the name "John Wayne Trail" after the organization that lobbied for its existence, themselves being named after actor John Wayne, while the western 100 mi portion from Cedar Falls (near North Bend) to the Columbia River south of Vantage was named the "Iron Horse Trail" and had been developed and managed as the Iron Horse State Park.

 In 2002, it was designated a National Recreation Trail.

 In 2015, two Washington state representatives from the 9th district attempted to include language in an amendment to the state's 2015 capital budget that would close a 130 mi section of the trail east of the Columbia River.
 It was later revealed that a typo, referring to the closed section as "from the Columbia River to the Columbia River", nullified the amendment temporarily.

 In April 2018, Washington State Parks proposed renaming the trail and Iron Horse State Park to resolve confusion.
 Additionally, the name did not conform to the State Parks naming policies.
 The Washington State Parks and Recreation Commission adopted a new name, the Palouse to Cascades State Park Trail, in May of that year.

 In April 2022, the Beverly Railroad Bridge across the Columbia River reopened to provide access for hikers, cyclists, and horse riders following the trail.
 The railroad trestle, south of Vantage, was renovated at a cost of $5.5 million by the state government.
 Other sections of the trail in Eastern Washington remain unfinished or in need of replacement.